 ANZSCO and Skill Level: Understanding Occupational Classification

 The ANZSCO is a skill-based classification used by Australia and New Zealand to categorise occupations.
 It consists of five hierarchical levels: major group, sub-major group, minor group, unit group, and occupation.
-Occupations are identified by six-digit ANZSCO code, such as "142111 Retail Manager," while unit groups bring together related occupations like "1421 Retail Managers."

-Each unit group provides descriptions of the occupations' nature, main activities, and a comprehensive list of duties applicable to most roles within that group.
 All occupations and unit groups in the ANZSCO are assigned skill levels ranging from Level 1 (highly skilled) to Level 5 (low skilled).
-To give you an idea, here's a table illustrating examples of occupations and industries for each skill level:
+To give you an idea, here’s a table illustrating examples of occupations and industries for each skill level:

 Table A:

-Skill Level | Occupation and Industry |
+| Skill Level | Occupation and Industry |

-1 - Highly Skilled | Managers and professional roles in education and training (teachers), professional and technical services, health and social assistance, and agriculture (farmers and farm managers) |
+| 1 – Highly Skilled | Managers and professional roles in education and training (teachers), professional and technical services, health and social assistance, and agriculture (farmers and farm managers) |

-2 | Managers in the accommodation and retail industries, support workers in the health and social assistance industry |
+| 2 | Managers in the accommodation and retail industries, support workers in the health and social assistance industry |

-3 - Skilled | Technicians and trade workers in the construction, manufacturing, and other service industries |
+| 3 – Skilled | Technicians and trade workers in the construction, manufacturing, and other service industries |

-4 | Carers and receptionists in the health industry; road and rail drivers in the transport industry; clerks, operators, drivers, store people, process workers in the manufacturing industry |
+| 4 | Carers and receptionists in the health industry, road and rail drivers in the transport industry, clerks, operators, drivers, store people, and process workers in the manufacturing industry |

-5 - Low skilled | Sales workers in the retail industry, factory process workers in the manufacturing industry; accommodation, farm, forestry, and garden workers in agriculture; cleaners and laundry workers in administration |
+| 5 – Low-skilled | Sales workers in the retail industry, factory process workers in the manufacturing industry, accommodation, farm, forestry, and garden workers in agriculture, cleaners, and laundry workers in the administration industry |

 Table B:

-Skill Level | Qualification | Work Experience |
+| Skill Level | Qualification | Work Experience |

-1 - Highly Skilled | Bachelor's degree or above | 5 years |
+| 1 – Highly Skilled | Bachelor’s degree or above | 5 years |

-2 | Diploma | 3 years |
+| 2 | Diploma | 3 years |

-3 - Skilled | NZ Register Level 4 | 3 years |
+| 3 – Skilled | NZ Register Level | 3 years |

-4 | NZ Register Level 2 or 3 | 1 year |
+| 4 | NZ Register Level 2 or 3 | 1 years |

-5 - Low skilled | NZ Register Level 1 or compulsory secondary education | Short period of on-the-job training |
+| 5 – Low-skilled | NZ Register Level 1 or compulsory secondary education | Short period of on-the-job training |

 To determine if your job aligns with an ANZSCO occupation, compare your role to the occupation’s description and assess whether your training and experience make you suitable.